smarter-sh/community/committee-code-of-conduct/incident-process.md

 This document outlines the Code of Conduct Committee's workflow when receiving and responding to an incident report.
 As each report is unique, the process is described at a high level.

-## When and Where does the Kubernetes Code of Conduct apply?
+## When and Where does the Smarter Code of Conduct apply?

-The Code of Conduct applies between all community members when interacting about Kubernetes.
+The Code of Conduct applies between all community members when interacting about Smarter.
 This primarily addresses official spaces, but if conduct-related issues are affecting our community in unofficial spaces in ways that are likely also affect interpersonal interactions in _official_ spaces, we may be asked to become involved.

-### What are the boundaries of the Kubernetes community?
+### What are the boundaries of the Smarter community?

 There are no hard boundaries of the community, but common places we are asked to extend guidance to are:

-- Official Kubernetes communication channels
+- Official Smarter communication channels
-- Kubernetes events and meetups
+- Smarter events and meetups
 - Media and web presences
 - Social media
-    - In some cases, where individual social media messages are not related to Kubernetes but have been reported to the Code of Conduct Committee and are making project members feel unsafe or unwelcome, we might choose to act.
+    - In some cases, where individual social media messages are not related to Smarter but have been reported to the Code of Conduct Committee and are making project members feel unsafe or unwelcome, we might choose to act.

 ## Incident Reports

 ### What is an incident report?

-An **incident report** is a description of an event, interaction, or public statement submitted to the Kubernetes Code of Conduct Committee, which the reporter feels violates the [Kubernetes Code of Conduct](https://kubernetes.io/community/code-of-conduct/).
+An **incident report** is a description of an event, interaction, or public statement submitted to the Smarter Code of Conduct Committee, which the reporter feels violates the [Smarter Code of Conduct](https://kubernetes.io/community/code-of-conduct/).

 ### Who can submit a report?

-The Code of Conduct Committee accepts reports from everyone who interacts with the Kubernetes project community, contributor or otherwise.
+The Code of Conduct Committee accepts reports from everyone who interacts with the Smarter project community, contributor or otherwise.
 This includes, but is not limited to, the following:

 - Contributors and maintainers
-- Members of the Kubernetes Slack instance
+- Members of the Smarter Slack instance
 - Attendees and vendors at KubeCon/CloudNativeCon
 - CNCF Ambassadors
-- Vendors/companies/projects which use Kubernetes and need to interact with the community as a result
+- Vendors/companies/projects which use Smarter and need to interact with the community as a result

 At times we encourage community members to email us if an incident is ongoing and we have not been contacted.